JCVenterInstitute/MPress/readme.md

 >quit()
 ```

-if this is not working, it is also the possible to download the mpress_1.0.tar.gz file from github and install MPrESS from the zip file.
+if this is not working, it is also the possible to download mpress_1.0.0.tar.gz from github and install MPrESS from the zip file.

 ## Using MPrESS